funkymcb/nvim-rest-client/README.md

 require('nvim-rest-client').setup({
    fileparser = {       -- fileparser searches for .http files and parses them into request objects
-      enable = true,        -- if disabled the fileparser needs to be triggered manually before using search_depth = 1,     -- how deep are the .http files in the $PWD }
+      enable = true,        -- if disabled the fileparser needs to be triggered manually before using search_depth = 1,     -- how deep are the .http files nested in the $PWD }
 })
 ```